01 of 08

 Gather Your Supplies

 The most important part of this project is getting an exact replacement part for the sprinkler valve.
 Determine the type and size of the valve, or remove it and bring it to the store with you.
-When you've selected the new valve, make sure the PVC adapters fit the valve sockets before leaving the store.
-These adapters have a male threaded end to attach to the valve and a female slip-fit end to be solvent-glued to PVC irrigation pipe.
-Here are the essential supplies for most sprinkler... systems:
+As you select the new valve, make sure the PVC adapters fit the valve sockets before leaving the store.
+These adapters have a male threaded end to attach to the valve and a female slip-fit end designed to be solvent-glued to PVC irrigation pipe.
+Here are the essential supplies for sprinkler head replacement for most sprinkler systems:

 Continue to 3 of 8 below.